mikeyxx/advancely_assessment/README.md

 ## Live Demo

-You can access the live application on Vercel at the following link: [Live Demo](https://advancely-assessment.vercel.app/)
+You can access the live application on Vercel at the following link: [Purchase Order Dashboard](https://advancely-assessment.vercel.app/)
 ## Learn More

 ## Features